OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 - Overreliance in use - heuristic systems can also be relied on too much.
 The applied knowledge can be false
 - Data poisoning and model poisoning is possible by manipulating data that is used to improve knowledge and by manipulating the rules development-time or runtime
 - Leaks of data used for analysis or testing can still be an issue
-- Knowledgebase, source code and configuration can be regarded as sensitive data when it is intellectual property, so it needs protection
+- Knowledge base, source code and configuration can be regarded as sensitive data when it is intellectual property, so it needs protection
 - Leak sensitive input data, for example when a heuristic system needs to diagnose a patient

 ### How about responsible or trustworthy AI?